dennisXZX/web-developer-notes/Vagrant.md

 end
 ```

-Now if we visit `http://127.0.0.1:4567/`, we should see the content of index.html on your project folder.
+Now if you visit `http://127.0.0.1:4567/`, you should see the content of index.html on your project folder.